Itswolfcity811/NeoVimSetUp/README.md

 # NeoVimSetUp
 This is a NeoVim Configuration I made for a client on Fiverr.

+DISCAMER: NEOVIM is needed prior to using my code!

 To install on Linux/Unix/Mac you need to run the Install.sh script

 After you have it installed you need to open NeoVim and run the following commands: